Los Angeles Rams: Arizona Cardinals

-One of the oldest matchups for the Cardinals as both teams first met during the 1937 NFL Season whilst the Rams played in Cleveland, and the Cardinals were still originally located in Chicago.
-The Rivalry has resurged in recent years as both teams found playoff success, despite the Cardinals' best efforts; the Rams have been 9-1 since hiring head coach Sean McVay in 2017.
-The Week 17 matchup of the 2020 season saw both teams playing for a playoff birth; despite the injury to quarterback Jared Goff the Rams managed to pull off a victory over the cardinals in a 7–18 loss that would eliminate them from the postseason.
+One of the oldest matchups for the Rams as both teams first met during the 1937 NFL season whilst the Rams played in Cleveland, and the Cardinals were still originally located in Chicago.
+The rivalry has resurged in recent years as both teams found playoff success, despite the Cardinals' best efforts; the Rams have been 9–1 since hiring head coach Sean McVay in 2017.
+The Week 17 matchup of the 2020 season saw both teams playing for a playoff berth; despite the injury to quarterback Jared Goff the Rams managed to pull off a victory over the cardinals in a 7–18 loss that would eliminate them from the postseason.
 The Cardinals' streak would end against the Rams the following season, they would also manage to steal the lead of the NFC from the Rams and start the season 7–0.
 The following matchup would see the Rams pull off a win on Monday Night Football, the Cardinals would also struggle by losing 6 of 10 games since their 7–0 start.
-The Cardinals would clinch a wild card berth after a week 17 win over the Dallas Cowboys, ironically they would play the Rams in Los Angeles and lose in a 34-11 blowout loss that would see Kyler Murray throw 2 interceptions with one returning for a pick 6.
+The Cardinals would clinch a wild card berth after a week 17 win over the Dallas Cowboys, ironically they would play the Rams in Los Angeles and lose in a 34–11 blowout loss that would see Kyler Murray throw 2 interceptions with one returning for a pick 6.
+Arizona fans also attribute their hatred of Los Angeles-based sports teams similarly to the Diamondbacks-Dodgers rivalry.

-The Rams own the series 47-39-2 in addition to 2 postseason wins in 1975 and 2022 respectively.
+The Rams own the series 47–39–2 in addition to 2 postseason wins in 1975 and 2022 respectively.

+Conference

 Dallas Cowboys

 The rivalry between the Dallas Cowboys and the Los Angeles Rams became prominent during the 1970s and 1980s.
 The Cowboys met the Rams eight times during that span and split those meetings.
 Two of those matchups decided the NFC's representative in the Super Bowl, with the Cowboys prevailing on both occasions.
-As of 2021, the series is currently tied 18–18, with the Rams leading 5–4 in the playoffs.
+As of the 2023 season, the Cowboys lead the all-time series 20–18, which includes the Rams leading 5–4 in the playoffs.